auth0/docs/articles/tokens/access-token.md

 ## Overview

 The Access Token, commonly referred to as `access_token` in code samples, is a credential that can be used by a client to access an API.
-The `access_token` can be any type of token (not necessarily a JSON Web Token) and is meant for the API.
+The `access_token` can be any type of token (such as an opaque string, or a JWT) and is meant for the API.
 The purpose of the `access_token` is to inform the API that the bearer of this token has been authorized to access the API and perform specific actions (as specified by the `scope` that has been granted).
 The `access_token` should be used as a `Bearer` credential and transmitted in an HTTP `Authorization` header to the API.

 ## Access Tokens at Auth0

 Auth0 currently generates access tokens in two formats:

-* As opaque strings, when `/userinfo` is the audience (no custom API audience, no openid scope).
+* As opaque strings, when `${account.namespace}/userinfo` is the audience.
-* As a [JSON Web Token (JWT)](/jwt), an industry standard.
-Access tokens may be generated as JWTs when a custom API audience is specified with an `openid` scope.
+* As a [JSON Web Token (JWT)](/jwt) when a custom API is specified as the audience.

+JWTs are an industry standard, and are the format access tokens are generated in by Auth0 when a custom API is the audience.
+When a custom API audience is specified along with an `openid` scope, an access token is generated that will be valid for both the `/userinfo` endpoint and for the custom API.

 Both the client and the API will also need to be using the same signing algorithm (RS256/HS256) in order to get and use a properly formed JWT access token.

 The client signing algorithm can be specified in the [Dashboard](${manage_url}) under the client's settings -> Advanced Settings -> Oauth.